 Digger wasps are the largest seen in California from the end of June to the beginning of July.
 They can be viewed flying around looking for flower nectar.
 Or dig cicada burrows holes in the light, sandy ground covering and lawns.
 One might also recognize them near the National Mall during July in Washington, D.C.

 These insects are true bugs, cicadas, or Hemiptera: Cicadidae is popular for the males singing.
 Male cicada killers sing by flexing the organs within their abdomen like drums, called tymbals.

 The tymbals are pulled rapidly in and out by small muscles.
 The hollowed abdomen of the cicada makes these sounds more intense sounding.

 The female cicadas and certain males can flick their wings and make a different noise.
 However, this sound is not one for which the cicada is known.

 What is the Insect Order of Cicada Killer Wasp?

 They belong to the insect order called Hemiptera, which is the suborder of Auchenorrhyncha.
 Most cicadas belong to the Cicadidae and superfamily Cicadoidea or Tettigarctidae (there are only two species).

 The Cicadidae also belong to five subfamilies--the Tibicininae, Derotettiginae, Cicadinae, Cicadettinae, and Tettigomyiinae.
 Some cicada relatives include the jumping plant lice, spittlebugs, and leafhoppers.

-Most active all over Kentucky in the summertime, the mild-acting cicada female killer wasps are focused on the following tasks:
+Most active all over Kentucky in the summertime, the mild-acting female cicada killer wasp are focused on the following tasks:

-- They arrange the cicadas by paralyzing them to become sustenance to their larvae.
+- They arrange the cicadas by paralyzing them to become sustenance for their larvae.

 - Keeping the other wasps focused on these jobs for a long time.